Exabyte-io/documentation/docs/properties-directory/structural/final-structure.md

 # Final Structure

-The final structure represents the [crystal structure](../../materials/classification/crystalline.md) of a [material](../../materials/overview.md) which is generated as part of the output of a simulation [Job](../../jobs/overview.md).
+The final structure represents the [crystal structure](../../materials/classification/crystalline.md) of a [material](../../materials/overview.md) which is generated during the execution of a [modeling unit](../../workflows/components/units.md/#execution).
+The final structure(s) is extracted and stored inside user's materials collection if it is different from the initial structure, the structure from which the execution unit starts.
+The final structure is stored inside a new [set](../../entities-general/sets.md) with `$MATERIAL_NAME - final - $JOB_NAME` as name and `$JOB_ID` as the tag at the same level as the initial structure.
+The final structure(s) is ordered if the initial one(s) is ordered.

 ## Relevance for Structural Relaxations